Rotary.org: Frequently Asked Questions

 - Tip: If you encounter browser issues after clicking the link provided in the email, try again with one of the recommended browsers (Chrome, Firefox, Safari, or Internet Explorer 9 or 10).
 From the email, right-click the "Activate your account" link to copy the web address.
 Open a new browser window and then paste the link into the address bar.

 - Go to your profile (on desktop, click on your name at the top of any page; on mobile, tap the blue profile icon).
 Open the “Sign-in email & password” tab.
-Passwords must be at least eight characters, with at least one uppercase letter, one lowercase letter, and one number.
+Open the "Account Setting" tab.
+Passwords must be at least eight characters, with at least one lowercase letter, and one number.
 In addition, your password may not contain any part of your sign-in email address.

-- A security question helps us verify your identity when you’re making changes.
+- A security question helps us verify your identity when you’re making changes to your account, including resetting a password.
 The answer to your question must have at least four characters.

 - Signing in to My Rotary gives you a customized experience and easier access to tools and information that are relevant to your role and activities, such as a customized homepage.
 But most of the site is accessible without signing in.
 You will be prompted to sign in to secure tools and applications and areas like Discussion Groups and the grant application tool.